infinitaslearning/systemic-converse/README.md

 [Betisman](https://github.com/Betisman), [neodmy](https://github.com/neodmy), [hamsaaldrobi](https://github.com/hamsaaldrobi)

 A parting gift with many thanks for all your amazing efforts over the years.
-Hopefully we’ll ‘Converse’ many more time in the future!
+Hopefully we’ll ‘Converse’ many more times in the future!

 Your friends from the Integrations team